mydobie/sortTable/README.md

 ### Method 3 point to GitHub repo

-There are some tags in the Feature Flag repository that contain the package code.
+There are some tags in the sortTable repository that contain the packaged code.
 In the `package.json` file you can point directly to one of these tags.

 1. Go to `https://github.com/mydobie/sortTable/tags` and look for tags that start with `npmbuild` followed by a version number.
 For example `npmbuild2.1.0`.
 1. In your `package.json` file, point to this repository and the tag.
 For example: